okeefm/s3g/doc/s3g_protocol.markdown

 Play predefined songs on the piezo buzzer

 Payload

-    uint8: songID  - select from a predefined list of songs
+    uint8: songID: select from a predefined list of songs

+TODO: List of available songs?

 ## 152 - Reset to Factory
 Calls a factory reset on the eeprom.
 Resets all values to their "factory" settings.
 A soft reset of the board is also called.

 Payload